Backend Events

 Common optional fields:

-target_user_id: the other user in a user-to-user interaction, the user being reported foruser_report, or the user being moderated formoderation_decisiontarget_content_id: foruser_reportormoderation_decision, your stable identifier for the content being reported or moderatedcontent_id: your stable identifier for the content involved in the event, such as a message, listing, page, post, profile, uploaded media item, or report objectcontent: user-authored or user-uploaded content SafetyKit should compare or analyzeresources_used: reusable identifiers or real-world resources associated with the eventmetadata: freeform non-PII product context for filtering, segmentation, debugging, and investigation
+target_user_id: the other user in a user-to-user interaction, the user being reported foruser_report, or the user being moderated formoderation_decisiontarget_content_id: foruser_reportormoderation_decision, your stable identifier for the content being reported or moderatedcontent_id: your stable identifier for the content involved in the event, such as a message, listing, page, post, profile, uploaded media item, or report objectcontent: user-authored or user-uploaded content SafetyKit should compare or analyzeresources_used: reusable identifiers or real-world resources associated with the eventmetadata: freeform non-PII product context for filtering, segmentation, debugging, and investigationclient_info: client context observed by your backend for the user action that triggered the event, such as the client IP address

 Include content_id whenever you send content and your system has a stable ID for that content.
 SafetyKit stores this alongside the computed content hash so you can later report, search, join, or reconcile the content in your system.